B6Infinity/dronekit-in-ubuntu22/README.md

 	pip3 install dronekit

+A common error is that when `import dronekit` is executed, it throws the error

+> AttributeError: module 'collections' has no attribute 'MutableMapping'

+To fix this:
+- Open the `__init__.py` file of the `dronekit` package (In an IDE like VS-Code, type in `import dronekit` and Ctrl+Click on **dronekit**
+- Add the following lines manually after the import collections statement:

+	import collections

+	# Manual Patch
+	import collections
+	from collections import abc
+	collections.MutableMapping = abc.MutableMapping

 ### 2. Create a `DroneTerminal.py` file anywhere and put in the [following code](https://github.com/B6Infinity/dronekit-in-ubuntu22/blob/main/DroneTerminal.py)

 ### 3. Create a `pulse.py` file and put in the [following code](https://github.com/B6Infinity/dronekit-in-ubuntu22/blob/main/pulse.py)